Level of difficulty–2

 Sous vide process the short ribs for

-While the ribs are processing, select the dedicated application from the list below–or use your own.
+While the ribs are processing, select the dedicated application from the list above–or use your own.
 This will give you a head start on acquisition and preparation of the ingredients for each unique recipe.
 No more hurried shopping while you try to put together a meal in your head!

 After the 72 hours have elapsed, shock the bags in iced water until they reach 70 F/21 C. Refrigerate at 40 F/4 C until use.
 Now you can execute your favorite recipe at your convenience without devoting an entire day to preparing it.